 This group is built on the groundbreaking work of Prochaska and DiClemente.
 Their Trans-theoretical model helps clinicians meet clients where they are – for example, some clients do not think they have a substance abuse or mental health problem; rather than be confrontational, counselors know that these clients are in the precontemplative stage of change and that psychoeducation is needed.
 Other clients are further along and need help making better plans or learning how to execute those plans.

 Dialectical Behavioral Therapy is a skills training group which teaches behavioral modification.
 This is integral for the client’s healthy development of positive behaviors, rules and belief systems and covers four dimensions: interpersonal effectiveness, emotional regulation, mindfulness, and distressed tolerance.
 This is a manualized, evidence-based practice group that helps people that have significant social problems or relating to others (which is very common in people who have abused drugs and/or alcohol for a long time).

 This is another manualized, evidence based group.
 It was designed for people with substance misuse disorders who also have co-occurring disorders, such as anxiety, depression, bi-polar disorder or ADHD.
-It was developed during the height of the cocaine epidemic by a number of high-level university professor and researches.
-To learn more about it, click here.
+It was developed during the height of the cocaine epidemic by a number of high-level university professors and researchers.

 Motivational Enhancement Group

 This is a group based on the therapeutic method developed by William Miller in the late 1990s called motivational interviewing.
 It was a tool that was exclusively created for people with substance abuse problems.
 It is extremely effective in moving clients along through the stages of change.